 The market is primarily driven by the growing utilization of ammonia in fertilizer production in India.
 Ammonia is a vital source of nitrogen that is crucial for healthy plant and crop growth.
 The usage of fertilizers improves the nutrient content of the soil by fortifying it with zinc and boron.
 This, coupled with significant growth in the Indian agricultural sector and the growing demand for food due to the increasing population, is providing a thrust to the market growth.
 In addition to this, the Government of India is undertaking numerous initiatives to promote the use of ammonia-based agricultural products.
 It is also providing subsidies to farmers and investing in the expansion of the agricultural sector, which, in turn, is creating a positive outlook for the market.
 Furthermore, the compound is widely used in the textile industry for manufacturing synthetic fibers, sourcing cotton and silk, and dyeing a variety of fabrics.
 The strong growth of the textile industry in India is, therefore, acting as a major growth-inducing factor.
 Apart from this, ammonia is also employed for multiple refrigerant applications, such as cold storage, food preservation and beverage production.
 The growing application of the compound in the mining and explosives industry is also contributing to the market growth.
-On account of the aforementioned factors, the market is anticipated to exhibit stable growth during 2020-2025.

 - On the basis of the physical form, the market has been bifurcated into anhydrous and aqueous ammonia.

 - Based on the end use, the market has been divided into urea, ammonium phosphate fertilizers, industrial and others.

 - On the geographical front, the market is classified into Gujarat, Maharashtra, Rajasthan and others.